Open-Earth-Foundation/OpenClimate/CONTRIBUTING_DATA.md

 Many of the source datasets in OpenClimate are updated regularly -- monthly, quarterly, annually or less frequently.
 Keeping these data sources up-to-date is important.

-To update a dataset, use the
+To update a dataset, there are two options:

+1. Use the new version as a new datasource with a different ID.
+2. Use the new version with the same datasource ID.

+Which to use is an open question.
+Usually, if there are significant changes, or changes in methodology, it makes sense to create a new data source.
+If the new dataset is presented as an update, use the same datasource ID.